AugustT/WorldCupFinal/README.md

 How to create a animated kml
 ----------------------------

-I came across the sp and rgdal pretty recently and was excited to find out that R can write spatial layers as .kml files which can be opened in Google Earth.
+I came across the sp and rgdal packages in R pretty recently and was excited to find out that R can write spatial layers as .kml files which can be opened in Google Earth.
 I was also amazed to see that you can write .kml files using time and date stamped data and then animate them in Google earth.
-I used the 'graphs.r' file to read in the tweets and create the animated .kml file 'worldcup.kml'.
+I used the 'graphs.r' file to read in the tweets and create the animated .kml file 'worldcup.kml' (in the graphs folder above).

 Opening this .kml file in Google Earth you can create tour viewpoints which Google Earth will pan between.
 I also changed the icon to the World Cup Logo.
-With all these changes made I saved the tour as a .kmz file, this allows you to save tour points and icon changes etc.
+With all these changes made I saved the tour as a .kmz file, this allows you to save tour points and icon changes etc (again, in the graphs folder above).

 Using [CamStudio](http://camstudio.org/) I then filmed my screen as I panned around the globe with the animation playing.
-Once I was done I uplaoded the video to YouTube, here is the result:
+Once I was done I uplaoded the video to YouTube and added a bit of backing music, here is the result:

 [![World Cup Tweets From Space](http://img.youtube.com/vi/nVdeXUwnBo0/0.jpg)](http://www.youtube.com/watch?v=nVdeXUwnBo0)